z3r0c00l2005/MultiMediaDB/README.md

 Notes
 -----
-The version of mod_wsgi is dependent on the architecture and version of Apache used The version of MySQL-python is dependent on the version of python used Django 1.5.1 needs python 2.7
+The version of mod_wsgi is dependent on the architecture and version of Apache used.
+The version of MySQL-python is dependent on the version of python used.
+Django 1.5.1 needs python 2.7.
 Source is stored under git version control - https://github.com/z3r0c00l2005/thssdjango